groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-epub-to-pdf.md

 EPUB files are e-book format files that provide a standard digital publication format for publishers and consumers.
 The format has been so common by now that it is supported by many e-readers and software applications.
 For example, on Mac OS, the pre-installed Books software provides the support for opening such files.
 In addition, there are a lot of compatible software available for smartphones, tablets and computers.

-To convert EPUB to PDF file just call `Convert` method like shown below:
+To convert EPUB to PDF file in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source EPUB file